theoutskirts767/data-science-blog-post/README.md

 This repository walks through how we transformed a century-old tragedy into modern insights for insurers, cruise operators, and regulators.
 You’ll find the data, a Jupyter notebook with all the code and visualizations, and the blog post that tells the full story.

 Project Overview
-This analysis answers five stakeholder questions using the uploaded CSV:
+This analysis answers five stakeholder questions:

 Does ticket class predict survival?